asok-mirror/End_To_End_Model_Deployment_MLOps/README.md

 #### Future Scope

-Looking to incluse active learning in to the pipeline.
+Looking to include active learning into the pipeline.